 (b) a person who, in the opinion of the President, has appropriate qualifications and experience.

-11. Tenure, terms and conditions of appointment
+11. Terms and conditions of convenors’ appointments

 (1) A convenor appointed under regulation 10(b) holds office for the period, not exceeding 3 years, specified in his or her instrument of appointment and is eligible for reappointment.